Almanza-Conejo/classroomCode/Laplace transform/diracDeltaFunction/README.md

 ### Visualization Using TikZ

-The provided LaTeX code uses the `TikZ` package to visualize Dirac's delta function.
+The provided $\LaTeX$ code uses the `TikZ` package to visualize Dirac's delta function.
 The graph shows a vertical arrow at $t = 0$ representing the delta function, with a point at the tip to indicate the impulse at that point.

 Here is a breakdown of the code: